ToTheEnd7788/template-pic-loader/README.md

 ##version logs
 1. v1.1.0 : Begin to add Readme, and this is the test version
 2. v1.1.2 : Add Readme files
+3. v1.1.3 : update the package.json, and push code to github respository
+4. v1.1.4: fixed structure of project files positions